 When I was younger, every time I saw my Grandma, she and I would bake either cookies or brownies, always from a Betty Crocker box mix.
-I absolutely adored this tradition and felt like a talented professional baker of sorts (I was only about 6 years old at the time).
+I loved this tradition and felt like a professional baker (I was 6 years old at the time).

 People always talk about box mix brownies as inferior.
 While I agree that baked goods are always better baked from scratch, I must say that I think box mix brownies taste pretty damn good.
 For this reason, I get somewhat disappointed, instead of excited, when someone says that their brownies taste NOTHING like box mix.